Remi-Coulom/joedb/doc/source/network_protocol.rst

        data
-U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) R                       reply to U or p when the push failed (read-only) u                       reply to u (no timeout) t                       reply to u, U, or p in case of timeout H                       reply to H, hash is matching
+U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) R                       reply to L, p, U or u when the server is read-only u                       reply to u (no timeout) t                       reply to u, U, or p in case of timeout H                       reply to H, hash is matching